kavia-common/logo-replacement-in-engineering-drawings-39832-39842/logo_replacement_frontend/README.md

 - If the backend runs on a different origin, configure CORS on the backend to allow the frontend origin (e.g., http://localhost:3000 during development).
 - Large file uploads depend on backend limits; adjust server config as needed.

+### Dev server preview: Invalid Host header

+In some preview environments the React dev server may display "Invalid Host header" because the Host header doesn’t match localhost.
+This project includes a development-only configuration to allow the preview host:

+- `.env.development.local` sets:
+  - `HOST=0.0.0.0` so the dev server binds to all interfaces
+  - `DANGEROUSLY_DISABLE_HOST_CHECK=true` to accept the preview host header
+  - `WDS_SOCKET_PORT=3000` to align the dev-server client socket port

+These settings are only for development/preview.
+Do not use such settings for production builds.